-The recommended funding allocation priorities are primarily driven by community input through a public needs hearing, Neighborhood Council of Councils meeting, and the public comment period.
+The recommended funding allocation priorities are primarily driven by community input through a public needs hearing, and the public comment period.
 Staff intentionally provided multiple avenues of public engagement to ensure the priority-setting process was community-driven and inclusive.
-The City of Great Falls' recommendation is to respectfully utilize the community's input in setting these priorities.
-These community-identified priorities allow for strategic funding in areas of need and will be used by staff as a guideline for awards throughout the year.
+The City of Great Falls' Annual Action Plan utilizes the community's input in setting these priorities.
+These community-identified priorities allow for strategic funding in areas of need.

-AP-38 Project Summary
+Project Summary Information